-Graduates will learn to build teaching and training programs for a variety of different environments including corporations, private businesses, government and higher education.
+Students will study how to build teaching and training programs, engaging learners using multi-media instruction for a variety of different environments including corporate, private business, government and higher education.

-Collaborating with professionals from the Country Music Television (CMT), Nashville Music City Center, Nashville Area Chamber of Commerce and Lipscomb University, Nossi College designed and is launching our first Master’s degree program in the Spring of 2019.
+Collaborating with professionals from the Country Music Television (CMT), Nashville Music City Center, Nashville Area Chamber of Commerce and Lipscomb University, Nossi College designed and is launching our first Master’s degree.
+Consider enrolling now for the Fall 2019 class.

 – Creative professionals already work in a technology-driven environment with regular product and program updates and upgrades.